day0market/pyalgotrader/docs/cta_strategy.md

 ### Statistical indicators calculated strategy
-calculate_statisticsFunction is based on mark-to-market profits and losses（DateFrameformat）To calculate the derivative index，Such as maximum retracement、Annualized earnings、Profit and loss ratio、Sharpe ratio, etc.。
+calculate_statisticsFunction is based on mark-to-market profits and losses（DateFrameformat）To calculate the derivative index, Such as maximum retracement、Annualized earnings、Profit and loss ratio、Sharpe ratio, etc..

 ```
             df["balance"] = df["net_pnl"].cumsum() + self.capital